 If you want 100% Natural, "Henna" is really the only way to go.

 If you do want 100% natural hair colour you are limited to products like Henna, which in its self could have complications.

 There are many different Henna companies on the market and choosing the right one is important.

 Henna is generally a Red colour and companies that call themselves a Henna company that have different hues in their range are generally using different ingredients to achieve the colour range.
 Of which some are chemicals and salts.

 You have to think carefully before embarking on the “Henna journey” because if you change your mind once you have used it, it can be difficult to use a professional colour over the top, especially if you have coloured your hair darker and have changed your mind and want to go lighter.

-Sourcing the right Organic Henna colour that is completely transparent with their ingredients list and has not been adultatrated is the key.
+Sourcing the right Organic Henna colour that is completely transparent with their ingredients list and has not been adulterated is the key.

 Organic or Natural Colour companies have a duty of care to their loyal and passionate followers.

 And thank goodness we have these pioneering companies, that 20 years ago they decided they wanted better and safer.
-They set a bench mark that lead the way for others to follow, forcing big commercial companies to take note and take a look at their ingredients they were using.
+One of these companies is Desert Shadow.
+They set a benchmark that leads the way for others to follow, forcing big commercial companies to take note and take a look at their ingredients they were using.

 We should be saying "Thank you" to these companies for leading the way and opening up the doors for safer products.